patrickbwarren/transam-triton/EMULATOR.md

 To correspond to the use-pattern of the firmware only two control words have been implemented in the emulator:
 ```
 control word     port A   port B   port C
 10001000 (0x88)   OUT      OUT    IN / OUT
 10011000 (0x98)   IN       OUT    IN / OUT
 ```
 Thus, bit 4 of the control word controls the direction of port A (Triton port `FC`).

-The ports are used as follows:
+The three ports A, B, and C, thus configured, are used as follows:
 ```
 port A (Triton FC) - 2708 data (input / output)
 port B (Triton FD) - lowest 8 bits of 2708 address (output)